When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Gravel bikes need to have a wide range of gears to cope with the rigours of off-road riding.
 The GT eGrade Current benefits from very wide-range 1 x 10 gearing and Tektro hydraulic brakes, combined with a tough 700c wheelset and gravel-specific tyres.

 Gearing is provided by the excellent Microshift Advent 1 x 10 drivetrain which features a clutched rear derailleur and a very wide-range 11-48 10-speed cassette – there is a 40t front chainring which is going to give the rider perfect gearing to get up those steep, gravelly inclines.
 The eGrade Current uses a regular squared-tapered, sealed cartridge bottom bracket.

 Braking is provided courtesy of Tekro M275 flat-mount hydraulic disc brakes – these are more than adequate on a bike like the eGrade and provide good modulation and decent stopping power.

 Tough 700c 32h rims are shod in the excellent WTB Nano 700 x 40c gravel tyre – perfectly suitable for riding either on or off the road.

 Frame and finishing kit

 The aluminium frame utilises the classic GT ‘triple triangle’ design and uses the same geometry as the non-assisted counterpart.
-There is a full carbon fork with tapered steerer and the finishing kit is comprised of alloy GT branded components.
+There is a full carbon fork with a tapered steerer and the finishing kit is comprised of alloy GT-branded components.
 The saddle is a nice Fabric Scoop Shallow Sport.

 Who is the GT eGrade Current aimed at?